-3. He could see the prisms in the deep dark water and the line stretching ahead and the strange undulation of the calm.
+3. and the strange undulation of the calm.
 4. His sword was as long as a baseball bat and tapered like a rapier and he rose full length from the water and re-entered it 5. " I promise to make a pilgrimage to the Virgin of Cobre if I catch him."